uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 * Avoid using a `list-of-links` widget when you only need to display one link.
 Instead, use the name and `alternativeMaximizedLink` of [the app directory entry](app-directory.md) to represent the link.
 This provides a more usable click surface, a simpler and cleaner user experience, and achieves better consistency with other just-a-link widgets in MyUW.
 * The length of your list of links will affect the widget's appearance.
 If you have more than 4 links, they will be displayed in a more traditional-style list, rather than with the `<circle-button>` directive.
+* Use sentence case in the titles of the links.

 ### Search with links